tucan9389/image-clustering-browser/README.md

 - Others
   - [x] Without copying images, cluster million level images and write at txt files (faiss)
   - [ ] Make featuremaps with images
-  - [ ] Support to run and show the progress of the clustering with buttons on the web
+  - [ ] Run clustering with buttons and show the progress of the task on the web
   - [ ] Show the featuremaps for each image

 ## Diagram